TJUMMG/BE-SGGAN/README.md

 - `./models/segmentation_OST_bic`: segmentation model for outdoor scenes.
 - `./models/BE-SGGAN_300000_G`: BE-SGGAN model, trained on OST and DIV2K for 4-8 bit BDE task, can be used for 4-16 bit BDE directly.

-##
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 ## Acknowledgement
 - Thanks to *X.Wang et al*, who are authors of "Recovering realistic texture in image super-resolution by deep spatial feature transform", published in the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), for referring to their outstanding work.